calavelas/python-kubernetes-job-scheduler/README.md

 - Primary node affinity will be 100 (max priority) and the rest will be 16-(priority number)
 - Example : firstNodepriotiry = 100 , secondNodepriotiry = 15 , thirdNodepriotiry = 14
 - With this priorty, pod will schdule in the order that sastisfy the requirement
+- This method of "CPU to Memory Ratio" has some issues if job require weird cpu/memory ratio which I'm already aware of it but couldn't find better solution (Due to time constrain and sunken cost of work)
+- This can be improve and revise but I think there's better method to solve the problem of mounting source code to cluster (Referencing Answer 1 of Section1)